subspace/protocol-specs/README.md

 pip install pre-commit
 ```

-1. At the root of your repository, create a file named .pre-commit-config.yaml with the following content to set up the pre-commit hook:

 2. Make sure the update_last_update.sh script is present in the scripts/ directory at the root of your repository and is executable.
 You may need to run chmod +x scripts/update_last_update.sh to make it executable.

 3. Run pre-commit install to set up the hook.